jullienl/HPE-Synergy-OneView-demos/Powershell/iLO/README.md

 This script does not require the iLO credentials

-The latest HPOneView 400 library is required

-OneView administrator account is required.
+>Requirements: The latest HPOneView 400 library and OneView administrator account are required.

    ![image](https://user-images.githubusercontent.com/13134334/38307772-1f494692-3815-11e8-8d0c-a2b731810b4f.png)